planetmint/planetmint-driver-python/docs/advanced-usage.rst

     In [0]: signed_tx_transfer['inputs'][0]['fulfillment']

-We have yet to send the transaction over to a BigchainDB node, as both preparing and fulfilling a transaction are done "offchain," that is, without the need to have a connection to a BigchainDB federation.
+We have yet to send the transaction over to a Planetmint node, as both preparing and fulfilling a transaction are done "offchain," that is, without the need to have a connection to a Planetmint federation.

 .. code-block:: python